|Brewery Which Operates a Tap Room|

 We do not maintain a list of beers brewed by each brewery.
 There may be a list on the brewery's own website.
 A crowd-sourced beer list is also available on the Untappd page for this brewery.
 For historical information, we suggest you also visit the brewery page on the unfortunately no longer updated Beermad.

 The information contained above was believed to be correct at the date indicated.
 However we accept no responsibility for any false, misleading or inaccurate information within this site.
-We are not The Robert Cain Brewery and have no connection with them.
+We are not Cain's Brewery and have no connection with them.
 This is not their official web site.
 If you believe any of the above information to be wrong, then let us at www.quaffale.org.uk know by contacting us.

 All Trademarks and logos are recognized as the property of their owners.

 Since the 1974 local government reorganisation there has been much controversy over many county boundaries.
-The links we provide cover all possibilities: Ceremonial Counties which are the areas for which a Lord-Lieutenant has been appointed, Historic Counties (and their allied county boroughs) which represent the position before the 1974 re-organisation and Local Authority which represents the third tear District level.
+The links we provide cover all areas possibilities: Ceremonial Counties which are the counties for which a Lord-Lieutenant has been appointed, Historic Counties (and their allied county boroughs) which represent the position before the 1974 re-organisation and Local Authority which represents the third tear District level.

 Last Updated : 4th July 2023 by RP